Combining digital efficiency with human ingenuity

 Whether companies are going through a digital transformation or post-merger integration, there are three commonalities: implementing new processes, designing systems to support them and helping people affected by the transition underway.

-Claudia Baur-Stark, a senior manager within Accenture’s Health & Public Service practice, is someone who never loses sight of the all-important human dimension of change.
+Claudia Baur-Stark, a managing director within Accenture’s Health & Public Service practice, is someone who never loses sight of the all-important human dimension of change.

 Digital transformations which leave no one behind